Something from Nothing: Data Augmentation for Robust Severity Level Estimation of Dysarthric Speech: Background

 In addition to the SAP in-domain test, we further evaluate generalizability using cross-domain datasets: UASpeech~\cite{kim08c_interspeech}, DysArinVox~\cite{zhang24l_interspeech}, EasyCall~\cite{turrisi21_interspeech}, EWA-DB~\cite{EWA-DB2023}, and NeuroVoz~\cite{mendes2024neurovoz}.
 These dysarthric speech corpora span different languages and etiologies, and adopt labeling schemes that differ substantially from SAP, making cross-dataset severity prediction extremely challenging.
 Specifically, UASpeech provides overall speech intelligibility scores derived from word-recognition accuracy by five native listeners; DysArinVox reports MOS ratings based on subjective perceptual evaluations of Mandarin dysphonic and dysarthric speech; EasyCall provides therapy outcome measure (TOM) scores assigned by experienced neurologists to categorize the clinical severity levels; EWA-DB provides Montreal cognitive assessment (MoCA) scores reflecting cognitive health status; NeuroVoz provides Hoehn and Yahr (H-Y) scale stages to categorize the progressive severity of Parkinson’s disease symptoms and their impact on motor function.

-As these cross-domain datasets are labeled per speaker rather than per utterance, we first predict utterance-level severity scores and then average them for each speaker.
+As these cross-domain datasets are labeled per speaker rather than per utterance, we predict utterance-level severity scores and average them per speaker.
 For EasyCall, we merge the official train and test splits to create a larger evaluation set with more speakers.
 For EWA-DB, we restrict evaluation to speakers with AD, PD, or MCI.
 Hyperparameters are selected solely based on the validation splits of SAP and EasyCall.